 New 400 m2 / 4300 f2 private residence in Central Mexico.
 The project site is located within a Golf Course Community.
-The house is designed with (4) independent yet interconnected pavilions, each one functioning as a gallery, framing views and connected to the surrounding rolling hills of the golf course and intimate private gardens.
-The roof plane of the house extends to cover a large outdoor communal gathering space.
-This terrace mediates a seamless transition between the interior spaces, the outdoor recreation platform, a private great lawn and the golf course beyond.
-The extended roof plane also functions as a parasol for the communal terrace and to control sunlight for both the adjacent Master Bedroom and Living / Dining Pavilions.
-The design of the Pavilion Garden House was done in collaboration between Cumella Architects and architect Francisco Carbajal Medina, Principal of PRDGM Architects in Mexico City.
-Renderings by Studio AG in Veracruz City.
+The house is designed with (4) independent yet interconnected pavilions, each one functioning as a gallery, framing views and directly connected to the manicured lawns of the golf course and intimate private gardens.
+The overall design of the house takes its cues from pre-Columbian architecture where the four main pavilions are treated as temples resting on an elevated and sacred ground.
+The platform is raised on the street side to provide greater privacy and then transitions to a lower level to allow direct access to the house's great lawn.
+The interstitial / circulatory spaces between the pavilions are defined by the walls of the pavilions and a continuous roof plane which extends to cover a large outdoor communal gathering space.
+The extended roof plane also functions as a parasol for the communal terrace and to control sunlight for the adjacent Master Bedroom and Living / Dining Pavilions.
+The main terrace mediates a seamless transition between the interior spaces, the outdoor recreation platform, the private great lawn, and the golf course beyond.